Mastering Go: Building Packages and Understanding Imports

 Here’s a basic example demonstrating how to create a package and import it.

-package (in the calculator
+In the calculator package (in the calculator directory):

 // file: calculator.go